WPBSA Coach Brian Cox has had the stamina to run and finish a London marathon.

 For example., white throws off track more with faster pace and distance!

 12) Tell us something about you that people who know you may not know – can be a funny story or just something unusual!

-- Staying in a field under a tent next door to a cow field when sponsor let me down with a hotel.
+Staying in a field under a tent next door to a cow field when a sponsor let me down with a hotel.

-- Clutch snapping in car on the way to a pro match and having to run with cue case to match.
+Clutch snapping in the car on the way to a pro match and having to run with cue case to match.

-- Tip flying off in middle of a final…
+Tip flying off in the middle of a final…

 SnookerZone would like to thank Brian for taking the time to do a Q&A with us and we’ll catch up with him again soon!